What is a zero-knowledge proof? ZKPs explained in different levels.

 Attributes of a zero-knowledge proof

-Apart from ensuring no knowledge is transferred between the two parties, zero-knowledge proofs need to fulfill two conditions:
+Apart from ensuring no knowledge is transferred between the two parties, ZKPs need to fulfill two conditions:

 - Completeness: If a statement is true, an honest verifier (that is, one following the protocol properly) will be convinced of this fact by an honest prover.
 This means that the system works to verify a true proof every time.